Post

 Just a quick reminder: when the dot product of two non-zero vectors is zero, it means they are perfectly perpendicular (orthogonal) to each other.

-Notice how the data (blue) is projected straight down onto the cyan plane (where $x+y+z=0$), resulting in the centered points (green).
+Mean Centering Animation Notice how the data (blue) is projected straight down onto the cyan plane (where $x+y+z=0$), resulting in the centered points (crimson).

 Phase 2: Variance Normalization (The Hypersphere)